 - Do you prefer to be supported by a team of experts whom you hire only when you need them?

-If this sounds like what you want, then you may be a candidate for this type of divorce.
+If you align with these objectives, then you may be a candidate for this divorce process.

 Cooperative Divorce or Lawyer-to-Lawyer Negotiation Process

-Another option exists for those clients who wish to keep their divorce process out-of-court, yet they choose not to disqualify their Collaborative Team Lawyers in case the settlement falls apart.
-This option is sometimes called a “Cooperative Divorce” and is not vastly different from a lawyer to lawyer negotiation.
+Another option exists for those clients who wish to keep their divorce process out of court while choosing not to disqualify their Collaborative Team Lawyers in case the settlement falls apart.
+This option is sometimes called a “Cooperative Divorce” or a lawyer-to-lawyer negotiation.

-In a Cooperative or Lawyer-to Lawyer Negotiated Divorce, the parties express a commitment to keep the matter out of court, but realizing that they may not want to start all over again with trial lawyers, opt to reserve the right to keep the Collaborative Team Lawyers on board in case they need to go to Court.
-This is not a pure Collaborative model since the attorneys may not be incentivized to settle the case, knowing that the courthouse is available and additional fees could be generated if the matter goes to trial.
-If you are not certain which process is the best fit for you, please call me so we can explore this further.
+In a Cooperative or Lawyer-to Lawyer Negotiated Divorce, the parties express a commitment to keep the matter out of court but realize they may not want to start all over again with trial lawyers and opt to reserve the right to keep the lawyers on board in case they need to go to Court.
+This is not a Collaborative model since the attorneys may not be incentivized to settle the case, knowing that the courthouse is available and additional fees could be generated if the matter goes to trial.
+If you are not certain which process is the best fit for you, please call us to explore further.